+1. All five Spokane-area ski resorts (Mt.
+Spokane Ski & Snowboard Park, 49 Degrees North Mountain Resort, Silver Mountain Resort, Schweitzer Mountain Resort, and Lookout Pass Ski Area) will likely be impacted by rising temperatures.

+2. Projected climate changes at Spokane's five ski resorts by the middle of this century include:

+• Increases in mean temperatures under both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5)

-- All five Spokane-area ski resorts (Mt.
-Spokane Ski & Snowboard Park, 49 Degrees North Mountain Resort, Silver Mountain Resort, Schweitzer Mountain Resort, and Lookout Pass Ski Area) are likely to be impacted by rising temperatures. - 2.
-Projected climate changes at Spokane's five ski resorts by the middle of this century include: - a.
-An increase in mean temperatures - b.
-An overall decline in snow on the ground (as measured as snow water equivalent) - c.
-A decrease in the total number of winter days below 32 degrees Fahrenheit, potentially hindering opportunities to make snow - 3.
-Taken together, these projected climate changes pose a continuing threat to the vitality of winter sports recreation in the Spokane region. - 4.
-Reducing greenhouse gas emissions-moving from our current path on the high emissions scenario (RCP 8.5) to the lower emissions scenario (RCP 4.5)-could mean the difference between a degraded but viable ski industry (RCP 4.5) and a nonviable ski industry (RCP 8.5) for five Spokane-area ski resorts, according to our analysis.
+• An overall decline in snow on the ground (as measured as snow water equivalent)

+• A decrease in the total number of winter days below 32 degrees Fahrenheit, potentially hindering opportunities to make snow

+• An over-all decline in the snow season with a later start in the fall and an earlier end in spring

+3. Taken together these climate changes pose a continuing threat to the vitality of winter sports recreation in the Spokane region.

+4. Reducing greenhouse gas emissions-moving from our current path on the high emissions scenario (RCP 8.5) to the lower emissions scenario (RCP 4.5)-could mean the difference between a degraded but viable ski industry (RCP 4.5) and a nonviable ski industry (RCP 8.5) for all five resorts.

-Recommended Resilience Actions:
+Recommended Resiliency Actions:

-- Reduce Emissions-The primary action for lessening the impacts to Spokane's winter sports industry associated with projected higher temperatures is to reduce greenhouse gas emissions, specifically to move away from the high emissions scenario (RCP 8.5) to the lower emissions scenario (RCP 4.5). - Prepare for Shorter Seasons-As temperatures in the Spokane region continue to rise, Spokane's regional snow-dependent recreation industries-including skiing, snowboarding, snowshoeing, and snowmobiling-need to prepare for snow seasons that start later, are shorter, have less snow, and potentially provide fewer days cold enough to make snow. - Diversify-Winter recreation industries in the Spokane region should consider diversifying their business models, including emphasizing warmer weather recreation activities.
+1. The primary action for lessening the impacts to snow associated with projected higher temperatures in the Spokane region is to reduce greenhouse gas emissions, specifically to move away from the high emissions scenario (RCP 8.5) to the lower emissions scenario (RCP 4.5).

+2. As temperatures in the Spokane region continue to rise, Spokane's regional snow-dependent recreation industries including skiing, snowboarding, snowshoeing, and snowmobiling-need to prepare for snow seasons that start later, are shorter, have less snow, and potentially provide fewer days cold enough to make snow.

+3. Winter recreation industries in the Spokane region should consider diversifying their business model, including emphasizing warmer weather recreation activities.